MattiasLiljeson/gethin/README.md

 About
 -----
-Ever being tired of not having a simple cross-platform getopts style lib for your C++ projects?
+Ever being tired of not having a simple cross-platform getopts style CLI parser for your C++ projects?
 I have, so I wrote my own, gethin (and then I found out that other people also have ;-)). gethin supports shortopts, longopts and windows-style opts in a quite flexible way.
 Some examples: